department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/usability-testing/ch36-ch31-usability-convo-guide.md

 - If this were an actual application, what would expect to happen next?
 - What are your thoughts about the questions at the start of the form?
 - What on the site would you do/look at next?
-- What would help reduce confusion over the two forms: Chapter 36 and Chapter 31?
+- Do you see differences between Chapter 36 and Chapter 31?
-- What could we do to make the forms easier to use/understand?
+- How could we make things more clear?

 ---